 1) organizational track record: amount recycled, years present in the cities, quality of operational infrastructure

 2) implementational capacity: do they have the technical and human resource requirements in order to implement the offset

-3) engagement with informal sector: are they engaged with waste pickers & local informal industries, and how genuine is that engagement? do they have the trust & goodwill of the communities?
+3) engagement with the informal sector: are they engaged with waste pickers & local informal industries, and how genuine is that engagement?
+Do they have the trust & goodwill of the communities?

 it doesn’t stop there!

 Another way that rePurpose sets themselves apart is that they don’t only focus on end-of-life/the waste that’s already been produced.

 They also want to help you reduce the amount of plastic that you consume in the first place!